TolikPylypchuk/SharpHook/README.md

 ### Reactive Global Hooks

+SharpHook provides the `SharpHook.Reactive.IReactiveGlobalHook` interface, but its implementations live in separate packages.

 #### Rx.NET

-If you're using [Rx.NET](https://github.com/dotnet/reactive), you can use the SharpHook.Reactive package to integrate SharpHook with Rx.NET.
+If you're using [Rx.NET](https://github.com/dotnet/reactive), you can use the SharpHook.Reactive package to integrate SharpHook with it.

-SharpHook.Reactive provides the `SharpHook.Reactive.IReactiveGlobalHook` interface along with a default implementation which you can use to use to control the hook and subscribe to its observables.
+SharpHook.Reactive provides an implementation of `IReactiveGlobalHook` which you can use to use to control the hook and subscribe to its observables.
 Here's a basic example:

 ```csharp
 using SharpHook.Reactive;